thalesIII/tabHelper/README.md

     option to extend the editor / add more tab fix the editing in the state/reducers
     save should add to songbook
+    song title should include tab author and user
 Import:
-    importing by artist / via a request to the search page and a concurrent request to the selected link --show an error message when accessing an unreadable tab (naked return on line 31) --deal with all errors in the log
+    importing by artist / via a request to the search page and a concurrent request to the selected link --add original tab author to metadata
+        --show an error message when accessing an unreadable tab (naked return on line 31) --deal with all errors in the log
 Songbook: